aws-samples/amazon-textract-idp-cdk-constructs/API.md

 ```

 - *Type:* number
+- *Default:* is 1

-time to wait before next retry, default is 1.
+time in seconds to wait before next retry.

 ---